home-assistant/home-assistant.io/source/_integrations/manual.markdown

 ha_domain: manual
 ---

-The `manual` alarm control panel platform enables you to set manual alarms in Home Assistant.
+The `manual` alarm control panel platform enables you to create an alarm system in Home Assistant.

 ## Configuration